mrzinger/Docs/aspnet/web-api/overview/security/basic-authentication.md

 As mentioned, the Basic Authentication built into IIS uses Windows credentials.
 That means you need to create accounts for your users on the hosting server.
 But for an internet application, user accounts are typically stored in an external database.

-The following code how an HTTP module that performs Basic Authentication.
+The following code shows an HTTP module that performs Basic Authentication.
 You can easily plug in an ASP.NET membership provider by replacing the `CheckPassword` method, which is a dummy method in this example.

 In Web API 2, you should consider writing an [authentication filter](authentication-filters.md) or [OWIN middleware](../../../aspnet/overview/owin-and-katana/index.md), instead of an HTTP module.